uesseu/ninwavelets/README.md

     + May be more(It is easy to scale!)
 - Skipping one FFT when performing CWT.
     + May be better and faster if you use FFT method.
-- Cuda
+- Speed
-    + It may be extremely faster!
+    + When you use cuda and process longwave, may be extremely faster!
-- Compatibility
-    + You can use it with mne-python.(Sensor based only...)
+    + Even if you use numpy, it is very very fast!
-    + Numpy and Cupy is available.
 - Reliability
-    + Brand new project, and no achivement...
+    + Being brand new project, it has no achivement...
-    + There may be bugs.
+    + There may be lots of bugs.
     + Do not rely on it!
 Read the source code!
+Test by your self!
 - In heavily debelopment
     + Destructive change may performed.